 ~ Marcus Aurelius

-Godswho thought Christians were better baptized by Santa Claus, Disneyland sorcery [ii] and Sinatra’s ‘rat pack’ raised my ‘Boomer Generation’.
-With the best of intentions, most of these evangelists also supported the spread cancer by X-rays, nuclear fallout and the polio vaccine while university high priests deified Freud’s perversions, Margaret Meade’s fraud and Alfred Kinsey’s perverted madness.
-Some of that congregation developed a kind of ‘in the world but not of it’ heresiarchal skepticism, which is a malady that arises when heavy taxes are levied on unripe reason.
+gods who thought Christians were better baptized by Santa Claus, Disneyland’s sorcery [ii] and Sinatra’s ‘rat pack’ raised my ‘Boomer Generation’.
+With the best of intentions, most of their evangelists also supported the spread of cancer by X-rays or nuclear fallout and polio vaccine while university high priests sanctified Freud’s perversions, Margaret Meade’s fraud and the moomania of Alfred Kinsey that killed him.
+Some of our congregation developed a kind of ‘in the world but not of it’ heresiarchal skepticism, a malady that arises when heavy taxes are levied on unripe reason.
 My very first essay at age twelve, for example, castigated Washington DC augurs for handing China to Chairman Mao.
 It earned me college prep status and won the contest despite the fact that no one ever discussed the topic with me.
-Nonetheless, in the absence of meaningful dialogue I was unimpressed with a certificate embossed with a shiny IHS Helios stamp.
-So I abandoned academic pursuit — not that I knew what it, or dialogue, or college prep were.
+But in the absence of meaningful dialogue I was unimpressed with a certificate embossed with a shiny IHS helios stamp so, I abandoned academic pursuit—not that I knew what it, dialogue or college prep were.

-Our post-WWII apple pie community served pizza, cheese steaks, hoagies, banana splits and ice-cream soda plus Decalogue directives garnished with Ben Hur and Zorro to a tidy culture of butchers, bakers, shoemakers, tailors who attended candle lit processions guarded by cops who took us home to the wrath of dad.
+Our post-WWII apple pie community served pizza, cheese steaks, hoagies, banana splits and ice-cream soda plus Decalogue directives garnished with Ben Hur and Zorro to a tidy culture of butchers, bakers, shoemakers and tailors who attended candle lit processions guarded by cops who took us home to the wrath of dad whenever we crossed the line.
 Jews and Muslims were nowhere found on Catholic streets sanctified by sacred lies that exiled protestants to non-existence and niggers to ghettos with basketball courts while chinks managed Kung Fu laundry and take out.
-I didn’t think much on these things at the time, but I did have a black cheerleading sweetheart named Cookie who kissed me to puppy-love bliss in the high school music room closet.
+I didn’t think much on these things at the time, but I did have a black cheerleader sweetheart named Cookie who kissed me to puppy-love bliss in the high school music room closet.

 Nerdy but ‘cool’ because I could play ‘Take Five’ and croon like Leon Russel or Sinatra, I too was thoroughly conned by black robes and Walters Winchell and Cronkite.
 What I couldn’t swallow was mom’s raising hell after she had the fourth baby.
 When I was thirty, dad finally told me she’d suffered years of childhood incest.
 Could have been worse though.
 She only threw two of us down the stairs: grandma twice and my brother Bobby once.
 I was the only witness.
 Nobody believed me.
 Bobby hit his head and forgot, and Grandma was an old deaf mute who didn’t matter.
 Later, after moving in, Grandpa sodomized two little brothers when no one was looking and nobody believed them either.
 I didn’t know because it was a secret.
 Besides, I had gone to college, fully unprepared but loaded for anyone pretending to be Yogi Bear.